eralpship/web-dev-workshop/docs/tables.md

 `;
 ```

-Later we'll see about how we can implement `CommonDataTable` for SupportTicket's and Bot's.
+Later we'll implement `CommonDataTable` for SupportTicket's and Bot's.

 ## Table loading state.

-Would be also nice if we can still show a "skeleton" version of the table while it is loading.
+It would be nice if we could show a "skeleton" version of the table while it's loading.
 We can implement this using `Skeleton` components from MUI.
 We used them before in weather components.

 We can now make a generic loading state implementation of `CommonDataTable` which renders `Skeleton`s instead of values.

-We will create the component `CommonDataTableSkeleton` and assign it to `CommonDataTable` component.
-So that we can use it as `<CommonDataTable.Skeleton />`.
+We will create the component `CommonDataTableSkeleton` and assign it to `CommonDataTable` component, so that we can use it as `<CommonDataTable.Skeleton />`.

 This is another language feature which has nothing to do with React.
-Usually special implementations of components are defined this way.
-This is kind of name spacing for components.
+Usually special implementations of components are defined this way as a kind of name spacing for components.

-We should also make the `onRowClicked` optional because skeleton doesn't require items to be clicked.
+We should also make the `onRowClicked` optional because skeleton doesn't require items to be clicked:

 **src/components/CommonDataTable.tsx**